Praagya007/Learning-JS/JS day 6/notes.md

 ### bind

 - Does not call immediately, returns a new function we can call later.
+Needs to be stored in a variable.
 ```javascript
 let introLater = introduce.bind(user3, "Athens", "Greece");
 introLater();